DataDog/system-tests/docs/edit/README.md

 To iterate on changes, you'll need to run tests locally.
 Instructions for running weblog tests can be found [here](https://github.com/DataDog/system-tests/blob/main/docs/execute/README.md#run-tests) and for parametric, [here](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md#running-the-tests).

+This document will discuss the general approach to modifying system tests.
+Refer to the index below for the other documents in this folder:
+1. CI-and-scenarios.md: TODO
+2. add-test-class.md: TODO
+3. best-practices.md: TODO
+4. features.md: TODO
+5. format.md: TODO
+6. from-scratch.md: TODO
+7. how-to-approach-changes.md: TODO
+8. iast-validations.md: TODO
+9. lifecycle.md: TODO
+10. manifest.md: TODO
+11. remote-config.md: TODO
+12. update-docker-images.md: TODO
+13. versions.md: TODO

 ## Modify system-tests

 Whether it's adding a new test or modifying an existing test, a moderate amount of effort will be required.
 The instructions below cater to weblog tests, but refer to [placeholder] (link to contributing doc) for contributing to parametric tests.

 Once the changes are complete, post them in a PR.
 We'll review it ASAP.

+### Note
+* Each test class tests only one feature
+* A test class can have several tests

 Tests live under the `tests/` folder.
 You may need to add a new file to this folder, or a new directory + file to this folder.
 Alternatively, you may add a test to an existing file, if it makes sense.
 Tests are structured like so, e.g. `tests/test_some_feature.py`: